andresmadeddie/SOC-with-Splunk-ES/README.md

 This project contains two different cases:

-- The VSI case.
+- VSI case.
 It covers three different scenarios in detail.
 - Vandalay case.
 It covers a similar scope as the previous case, but briefly.

 ## VSI